Imer, Trentino

-Imèr is a comune (municipality) in Trentino, located about 50 km east of Trento in northern Italy.
+Imer or Imèr is a comune (municipality) in Trentino, located about 50 km east of Trento in northern Italy.
 As of 31 December 2004, it had a population of 1,213 and an area of 27.6 km2.

 The municipality of Imer contains the frazioni (subdivisions, mainly villages and hamlets) Masi di Imèr, village Sass Maor and Pontet.

 Imer borders the following municipalities: Primiero San Martino di Castrozza, Canal San Bovo, Mezzano and Sovramonte.

 It includes the Vederne mountain and a part of the Noana valley.